Political Science - Bachelor of Arts

 MacEwan.ca/BA

-MacEwan University’s Bachelor of Arts (BA) is designed to provide a liberal arts education that allows students to explore a variety of academic disciplines and acquire a broad knowledge base that will prepare them for employment or future post-secondary studies.
-The degree is intended to provide students with breadth, depth, and diversity in the areas of humanities, sciences, social sciences, analytical studies, and fine arts as well as courses focused on language and literature.
-BA students study subjects in major and/or minor disciplines, and they are required to be familiar with the academic and faculty regulations and procedures as published herein.
+MacEwan University’s Bachelor of Arts (BA) provides a liberal arts education that allows students to explore a variety of academic disciplines and acquire a broad knowledge base that will prepare them for employment or future post-secondary studies.
+The degree provides students with breadth, depth, and diversity in the humanities, sciences, social sciences, analytical studies, and fine arts, as well as courses focused on language and literature.
+BA students study subjects in major and/or minor disciplines and must be familiar with the academic and Faculty regulations and procedures published herein.

 General Program Information

 The BA program requires students to complete 120 credits of non-duplicative coursework.
-The degree emphasizes both breadth and depth and has been designed for exceptional flexibility and customization.
+The degree emphasizes breadth and depth and has been designed for exceptional flexibility and customization.
 Students can complete a major and a minor, a double major, or a major and two minors.
+Students can choose a secondary major in an Arts or Science discipline, but the primary major must be in an Arts discipline.

 Arts Disciplines